 In the beginning, there was spaghetti code.
 Then out of the chaos came Backbone, and it was good.
 Our data lived in Models which lived in Collections which were observed by Views, and our application grew.
 But with growth came complexity, and as we began to nest our Views in deeper layers, evil Zombie Views plagued us, and we despaired.

-"In a finished Backbone app, you don't have to […] update the HTML manually — when the model changes, the views simply update themselves." – Backbone.js docs
+"In a finished Backbone app, you don't have to write the glue code that looks into the DOM to find an element with a specific id, and update the HTML manually — when the model changes, the views simply update themselves." – Backbone.js docs

 For us, this was easier said than done.